Privacy & Security - NeuroSwitcher Pro Beta

 To enable telemetry again, remove the marker file or unset the environment variable and restart the app.

-What is never sent
+What is never sent automatically

 • Keystrokes or raw typed text.